PandukaWijesinghee/World-Explorer/README.md

 ##  License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+Copyright (c) 2025 PANDUKAWIJESINGHE.